amyth18/MovieRecommender/README.md

 This repository contains the code for **Movie Recommender** app built as part of CS598 Practical Statistical Learning Course in Fall of 2021.
 This was solo project undertaken by ameed2@illinois.edu.

+A working version of this app is hosted on shinyapps at https://ameed2.shinyapps.io/MovieRecommender/

 # Workflows
 The application has 2 workflows
 1. Movie recommendation based on user selected genre